Zero Hash enables users to set the gas price that they are willing to spend on an ETH/ERC-20 withdrawal. This is currently only available over API.

 If you provide a value for gas_price on a POST, we will validate, in real-time, that the gas_price is equal to or larger than the maximum of the last 5 values for Low (SafeGasPrice).
 If it is lower, then we reject the withdrawal.

-As the field is optional, if not included, we will leave the field as null in response, and then apply the most current medium rate at the time of publishing to the blockchain.
+As the field is optional, if not included, we will leave the field as null in response, and then apply the most current medium rate (subject to change based on network conditions) at the time of publishing to the blockchain.